Managing the holiday break – turning off your cellphone

 Annual Leave Notice

+There are important reasons why you should allow your employees to take annual holidays they become entitled to, within 12 months of entitlement.
 You have a duty under the Health and Safety in Employment Act 1992 to ensure the health and safety of your employees while at work.

 Annual holidays are for rest and recreation; this is made clear in the purpose section of the Holidays Act 2003.
 Managing your employees’ entitlements so they take holidays at least annually is one simple way you can address potential issues such as fatigue and work-related stress.